 - Time to conversion was rated as most important by 47% of respondents

-These stats reflect the gap between desire vs achievement.
-Nobody that we know disagrees that ABM is key to major account penetration, but making it work is much more difficult to get done.
-At IRS, we practise ABM for our clients, identifying door-opening contacts, decision-makers and influencers, making inroads throughout each enterprise and working closely with our client sales team to ensure smooth transition to full engagement.
+These stats reflect the GAP between desire and achievement.
+It's easy to see that ABM is key to major account penetration, but making it work is much more difficult.
+At IRS, we practise ABM for our clients, identify door-opening contacts, profile decision-makers and influencers, make inroads throughout each enterprise and work closely with our client sales teams to ensure smooth transition to full engagement.

-Sure, we use martech, social and digital tools to help, but our focus is squarely on engagement and dialogue, whether social, digital or phone.
+Sure, we use marketing technology, and social and digital tools to help, but our focus is squarely on engagement and dialogue, whether social, digital or phone.
 The earlier we reach the point of meaningful dialogue, the better the chance of winning the business.
 We call it Dialogue Marketing, and it works.